bgoonz/docs-collection/github/github/understanding-how-github-uses-and-protects-your-data/managing-data-use-settings-for-your-private-repository.md

 ---
 title: Managing data use settings for your private repository
-intro: 'To help {% data variables.product.product_name %} connect you to relevant tools, people, projects, and information, you can configure data use for your private repository.'
+intro: "To help {% data variables.product.product_name %} connect you to relevant tools, people, projects, and information, you can configure data use for your private repository."
 redirect_from:
   - /articles/opting-into-or-out-of-data-use-for-your-private-repository
   - /github/understanding-how-github-uses-and-protects-your-data/opting-into-or-out-of-data-use-for-your-private-repository
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Policy
   - Legal